UCB-stat-159-s21/site/_sources/Hw/hw06-cryptorandom-contrib.md

   - Was a clear issue opened before starting work on the problem?
   - Was the PR created with a clean set of commits that each address a separate part of the problem, and that contain descriptive commit messages?
   - Was the contribution correctly reviewed by team members, with appropriate feedback?
+  - Did all members of the team participate in each aspect of the workflow?
+That is, creating issues, providing feedback, writing code, reviewing each other's PRs with meaningful feedback, etc?

 ## Workflow